life insurance rates by age chart in canada

 *Rates based on a $200,000 whole life policy for a healthy NS; Premium duration: Pay for 20 years

-Premiums incrementally increase but are still reasonable for applicants in their 20s given the permanent coverage.
+Premiums increase incrementally but remain reasonable for applicants in their 20s, given the permanent coverage.

 Applicants in their 30s